webrecorder/ipfs-composite-files/README.md

 ## IPFS Composite File Utilities

-This repo provides several cli/api utilities for js-ipfs to create and work with composite files, files created by concatenating smaller files which are still referenced on IPFS.
+This repo provides several cli/api utilities for js-ipfs to create and work with composite files, files created by concatenating smaller files which are previous already add to IPFS.

 Install with `npm i -g ipfs-composite-files`.
 This will add a global `ipfs-composite-files` command.